Skip to main content

 Run it locally.
 Read every rule.
 Decide from the output.

-Install the CLI, run your first scan, and open the rules behind each finding.
+Run npx @critiq/cli check, install the rules catalog when prompted, and open the rules behind each finding.